ethanblake4/dart_eval/docs/improvement-loop-2-2026-09-25.md

 existing path-dependency warning and three existing informational diagnostics.
 The final codec regression also confirms argument-proof IDs must reference the program's type table.

+## Step 4: simplification

+Constructor parameter locals now reuse the already-resolved signature types used by their ABI.
+This removes duplicated annotation, field and super-parameter resolution while retaining the required field/super boxing.
+The focused constructor checks and final default suite passed with this cleanup in place.
+Conditional regressions no longer cast results whose continuing arm already proves an integer type.
+The review also made string-operation output-bank selection exhaustive and shared it with representation analysis.